 As an active recitalist, he has had numerous opportunities to perform with distinguished organizations.
 His recent recital, Aria Night sponsored by the MIT Center for Transportation & Logistics gave the audience an opportunity to learn and enjoy a collection of arias from some of the world’s most popular operas while relating the storylines to their own lives through spoken word.
 He will produce his next recital as an all-Japanese repertoire at the historic Arlington Street Church in Boston.

 Mr. Komagata also has a great passion for contemporary music and has worked with renowned contemporary composers.
-He recently performed the role of Mr. Foster in Timothy Peterson’s The Séance with the Harford Opera Theater and the role of Friend in a virtual production of Felix Jarrar’s The Ulster Country Song Book and his opera The Fall of the House of Usher.
+He recently performed the role of Mr. Foster in Timothy Peterson’s The Séance with the Harford Opera Theater and the role of Friend in a virtual production of Felix Jarrar’s opera The Fall of the House of Usher.

 Taka holds a Graduate Performance Diploma in Opera Performance (‘19) and a Master of Music in Vocal Performance at Longy School of Music of Bard College (‘18), studying under Carol Mastrodomenico; a Certificate of Merit in Voice at New England Conservatory of Music (‘16); and a Bachelor of Science in Business Administration at Hawaii Pacific University (‘15).
 He was a finalist of Longy School of Music of Bard College Honors Competition (‘19) and received third prize in the Yokohama International Music Competition (‘16).